Rezwan66/auto-maniac-client/README.md

 npm run dev
 ```

+### Updated Features

+- Group animation effect on the brand cards on the Homepage and the product cards on the Brand Products pages.

 ### Features & Functionalities

 - Click on a logo of _Featured Brands_ in the `Home` page to view all products of that brand in the database.